 Catholic in Recovery

 Saint Brigid Parish currently hosts weekly meetings as part of our alliance with Catholic in Recovery (CIR).
 The meetings consist of reading literature from CIR that connects the Sunday readings with recovery principles as well as time for group sharing.
-We have a Men's Recovery Group and a Friends and Family Support Group.
-These meetings are highlighted below and are strictly confidential.
-Email Catholic in Recovery for more info or simply just show up.
+These meetings are strictly confidential.
+For more info see details below, email Catholic in Recovery, or simply just show up.